What Is a Pit Bull, Exactly?

 American Bully

-As the newest breed on this list, the American Bully was recognized by the UKC in 2013, but as of yet has not been recognized by the AKC.
+As the newest breed on this list, the American Bully was recognized by the UKCopens in a new tab in 2013, but as of yet has not been recognized by the AKC.
 These dogs are super stocky and compact, running around 65 to 85 pounds.
-Sadly, they tend to be riddled with health issues — from hip dysplasia to congenital heart failure to arthritis — stemming from generations of poor breeding (not unlike English Bulldogs).
+Sadly, they tend to be riddled with health issuesopens in a new tab — from hip dysplasia to congenital heart failure to arthritis — stemming from generations of poor breeding (not unlike English Bulldogsopens in a new tab).

 Pit Bull History